mahermassoud/cwc/README.md

 # Communicating with computers
-An AI project for biology researchers
+### A DARPA funded project for engaging in natural dialoge with biology researchers